praveencrony/mock-api/README.md

 * npm start
 * App will be run in http://localhost:8000

-* see the APi's apart form the App also.
+* Apart from the App we can create users and getusers list using below api's

 * http://localhost:8000/register -- Create user